 But even without the show selling out and the threats, The Beatles’ 1964 Red Rocks show set a box office record for the venue, and the performance was its first rock ‘n’ roll show.

 14. A riot breaks out at Red Rocks in 1971

 Things like not being able to get into a concert or being unimpressed with an opening act miff most music fans, but they briefly caused a dangerous riot to break out at Red Rocks in 1971.
 When Livingston Taylor, younger brother of James Taylor, strolled out on stage and started playing inoffensive folk music, the crowd that had gathered for Jethro Toll became unruly.

 Just as the audience started booing Taylor off stage, tear gas and flashing lights filled the venue.
 The audience didn’t know it, but a police car had been lit on fire outside of the venue.

 As the crowd inside the venue grew more agitated, Jethro Tull’s band members weren’t able to get inside and were told the show was canceled.
 When they finally managed to get inside, flautist, singer, and bandleader Ian Anderson went on stage and told the crowd the band would start playing if they would settle down.

 “If we hadn’t gone on stage, they would have had 10,000 people rioting,”

 These are just a few of the moments in local history that had a lasting impression on music.
 They helped turn Colorado into a must-play destination for famous bands around the world.
-So next time you’re in the Centennial State, go to a concert and let loose.
+Next time you’re in the Mile High City swing by one of Denver’s top concert venues and let loose.